rdkcentral/rdk-halif-device_settings/docs/pages/dsHdmiIn_halSpec.md

     - `dsHdmiInRegisterStatusChangeCB()` is used when the HDMI input status changes.
     - `dsHdmiInRegisterVideoModeUpdateCB()` is used when the HDMIin video mode changes.
     - `dsHdmiInRegisterAllmChangeCB()` is used when the HDMI input ALLM mode changes.
+    - `dsHdmiInRegisterAVLatencyChangeCB()` is used when the AV latency changes.
+    - `dsHdmiInRegisterAviContentTypeChangeCB()` is used when the Avi Content type changes.

 5. De-initialized the `HAL` using the function: `dsHdmiInTerm()`